WCarlW/Efficiently-applying-ML-model/Readme.md

 ### Run the app

 1. Create a `Python virtual environment` in the **root directory**
+2. Go to the `virtual environment`
-2. Install all required packages in `requirements.txt`. `pip install -r requirements.txt` if using pip.
+3. Install all required packages in `requirements.txt`. `pip install -r requirements.txt` if using pip.
-3. Go to **SentimentAnalysis** directory and run `python manage.py runserver`
+4. Go to **SentimentAnalysis** directory and run `python manage.py runserver`
-4. The default URL is `http://127.0.0.1:8000/
+5. The default URL is `http://127.0.0.1:8000/

 The only way to add more users and publish content with other users' names is in the admin panel.